The Whip and the Body: Release

 The film's sadomasochistic theme caused trouble with censors in Italy.
 The board of censors demanded no cuts to the film, but gave it a V.M.
 18 rating meaning that it was forbidden to minors.
 This was appealed by the production companies for the film who cut parts of the film on their own and later earned a V.M.
 14 rating.
 The Whip and the Body was released in Italy on 29 August 1963 through Titanus.
 The film was seized on 12 October 1963, with charges of obscenity.
 The film was declared that it contained "several sequences that refer to degenerations and anomalies of sexual life."
 The film was then later re-released in January 1964.
 The law court of Rome ordered the confiscation of several scenes that were described as "contrary to morality".
 The film poster was to be destroyed and condemned the chief press officer at Titanus to three months on probation.
 The film grossed a total of 72 million Italian lire.

 The Whip and the Body received a release in France under the title Le Corps et le fouet on 26 January 1966.
 A 77-minute version titled What! was released in the United States in 1965.
 This version was dubbed in English with none of the actors dubbing their own voices.
 The 77 minute version was nearly identical to the British edit of the film released under the title Night is the Phantom.
 Both the American and English versions of the films were heavily edited, in particular having all the whipping scenes removed, causing the film to be incomprehensible.

 Home video

 A Region 1 DVD of The Whip and the Body was released by VCI on 31 October 2000 with an 88-minute running time.
 The DVD was sourced from a 35mm print of the film.
 The disc included an audio commentary with Tim Lucas, isolated soundtrack, photo gallery, cast and crew biographies and filmographies.
 A Blu-ray of the film was released by Kino on December 17, 2013.
-The Blu-ray contained a Tim Lucas audio commentary and theatrical trailers.
+The blu-ray contained a Tim Lucas audio commentary and theatrical trailers.
+In 2014, the UK Odeon Entertainment blu-ray release included a Tim Lucas commentary that he described on his web site as a "new, revised recording."